UN offensive into North Korea: The Kumch'on Pocket (9–14 October)

 On 11 October, the 27th British Commonwealth Brigade, with tanks of B Company, 6th Medium Tank Battalion, in support, had crossed the Imjin River and followed the 5th Cavalry Regiment northeast out of Kaesong.
-General Gay's plan was for the brigade to move northwest through the mountains for a close-in envelopment of Kumch'on.
+Gay's plan was for the brigade to move northwest through the mountains for a close-in envelopment of Kumch'on.
 His aerial observer, hitherto very reliable, wrongly reported that the roads were as shown on the maps and that the plan was feasible.
 The road taken by the British, little more than a cart track, dead-ended in the mountains.
 The Middlesex Battalion got lost on this trail, turned back, and tried another.
 Despite an arduous effort in the mountains, the British troops never got into the fight for Kumch'on.
 While the British were crossing the Imjin, the ROK 1st Division crossed it at Korangp'o-ri at dawn on the 11th, eastward of the 1st Cavalry Division, and attacked northwest on a road that converged with the one taken by the 5th Cavalry Regiment.
 The 5th Cavalry in the late afternoon of 12 October was engaged in a firefight with the KPA at the objective crossroads when advance elements of the ROK 1st Division arrived there from the southeast.
 In a conference on the spot Colonel Crombez and General Paik Sun-yup, the ROK division commander, agreed that the 5th Cavalry would have precedence on the road until Crombez' troops turned west, 5 mi northward on a lateral road leading into Kumch'on.
 The ROK 1st Division, following behind the 5th Cavalry, would then continue its attack north to Sibyon-ni where it would veer northwest toward Pyongyang.
 Tanks of C Company, 6th Medium Tank Battalion, supported the ROK 1st Division.
-Of the three regimental attack forces, the 7th Cavalry Regiment on the division left flank had the most difficult assignment, and in fact General Gay and his staff expected it to accomplish little.
+Of the three regimental attack forces, the 7th Cavalry Regiment on the division left flank had the most difficult assignment, and in fact Gay and his staff expected it to accomplish little.
 The regiment had to cross the wide Yesong River against defending KPA forces before it could turn north as the lefthand column in the Kumch'on Pocket maneuver.
 Since all of I Corps' bridging troops and equipment were committed to establishing bridges across the Imjin River at Munsan-ni to support the main effort northward, river crossing support could not be supplied for the 7th Cavalry Regiment at the Yesong River.